 flatten with a wet hand

-Flatten the balls with a wet hand, to 1/2 inch thick.
+Step 5.
+Flatten the balls with a wet hand to 1/2 inch thick.

 These healthy Breakfast Cookies can be made in under 30 minutes!
 They are chockfull of flavor and sustenance -filled with oats, seeds, spices and dried fruit they are vegan and deliciously addicting!
 Perfect for breakfast on the go. #breakfastcookie

-Store cookies in an airtight container for up to 5 days, or wrap them individually and freeze.
+Store cookies in an airtight container for up to 5 days on the counter, 10 days in the fridge, or wrap them individually and freeze for up to 3 months.
+Thaw them overnight for eating in the morning.

 These healthy Breakfast Cookies can be made in under 30 minutes!
 They are chockfull of flavor and sustenance -filled with oats, seeds, spices and dried fruit they are vegan and deliciously addicting!
 Perfect for breakfast on the go. #breakfastcookie

-Hope you enjoy these simple, easy Breakfast Cookies!
+I hope you enjoy these simple, easy breakfast cookies!
 Play around and adapt them to your taste.
 Add nuts, your favorite dried fruit, coconut, cocoa nibs, and chocolate chips….so many options and potential!
 Let us know what you create!

 ~Tonia